PragmaticCoding/PragmaticCoding.github.io/_posts/2023-12-30-radial_menu.md

 ![Jeopardy!
 Screen Shot]({{page.ScreenSnap1}})

-If you look closely, you can see that the menu item labeled, "This is the Sixth", which has the mouse over it, is a bit bigger and brighter than the others.
+If you look closely, you can see that the menu item labelled, "This is the Sixth", which has the mouse over it, is a bit bigger and brighter than the others.
 It's also more opaque, but it's hard to tell with the white background.
 It also has a fuzzy outline from the `Bloom` effect that's been added.
 All of this is easier to see when you're actually using the menu.

 You can also see that the text is upside-down for the three items at the bottom of the menu.
 I decided to leave this way, as I felt that the added complexity of changing this outweighed the benefits.
 I was also tempted to find a way to have the text curve to follow along the outer radius - for the same reason.